Mighty Mite

 Silent Flight

 The natural world outside my Midwestern door is preparing for a long winter nap.
 Cozy quilts made of homespun leaves keep tree feet from getting too cold.
-Seeds and insect eggs, the harvest of the previous growing season, have slipped...
+Seeds and insect eggs, the harvest of the previous growing season, have slipped into snug sweaters of soil or been tucked into bark bunk beds, where they'll bide...
 Continue Reading →

 Eight is Enough